yevhenii-sumdu/audiobooksyncer/README.md

 # Usage

-If you install the app, you can use `audiobooksyncer-cli` script.
-Otherwise, you can run the module directly with `python -m audiobooksyncer`.
+If you install the app, you can use `audiobooksyncer` script.
+Otherwise, you can run the package directly with `python -m audiobooksyncer`.

 As an input provide book's text, translation (plain text files) and a directory which contains audiobook's files.